-Course Code: WJEC/Eduqas C680QS
+Course Code: WJEC/Eduqas C680QS Mr M Nott, Head of Media & Film Studies mnott@carshaltongirls.org.uk

-Mr M Nott

-mnott@carshaltongirls.org.uk

 Why choose Media Studies?

 GCSE Media Studies is an exciting course that combines the study of the media industry and the analysis of pieces of media with practical production.